axibase/atsd/finance/README.md

 ## Getting Started

 Contact `support-atsd@axibase.com` for assistance with installation and data source integration.
-Provide links to or attach sample data files as well as identify the preferred programming environment: Java or Python.